JellyGamez/The-Heavy-Shop/README.md

 </div>

 ## Introduction
 The Heavy Shop is a full-stack Nuxt-based concept store specializing in heavy metal merchandise and apparel.
 I built this personal project as a way to extend my coding knowledge and familiarize myself with various modern technologies that are being used in the industry.
 The result was a well-polished web application with a minimalistic UI, an intuitive UX and a stable, further scalabe codebase.
-Learn more about my motivation and the development journey [here](https://theheavyshop.vercel.app/about).
+Learn more about the development journey [here](https://theheavyshop.vercel.app/about).

 ## Quick Start